What is an Exercise Physiologist?

 There are various specialized areas within the field of exercise physiology.
 Here are some types of exercise physiologists:

-- Clinical Exercise Physiologist: These exercise physiologists work in clinical settings, such as hospitals, cardiac rehabilitation centers, or medical clinics.
-They focus on developing exercise programs for individuals with chronic conditions or recovering from injuries, surgeries, or cardiovascular events.
-Clinical exercise physiologists often collaborate with healthcare professionals to provide exercise interventions as part of a comprehensive treatment plan.
+• Clinical Exercise Physiologist: Clinical exercise physiologists work in hospitals, cardiac rehabilitation centers, outpatient clinics, and other medical settings.
+They focus on designing and supervising exercise programs for individuals with chronic diseases, cardiovascular issues, or recovering from injuries and surgeries, often collaborating closely with healthcare teams.

 What is the workplace of an Exercise Physiologist like?